Looking to create a dramatic hourglass or flatten and smooth your abdomen? Waist training might be for you! What results can you expect?

 While every person's experience is different when just starting to waist train, here are some normal and unexpected surprises:

 - When you first put on a corset, it can be a little awkward but we'll walk you through it.
 Before long you'll be cinching like a pro.
+Learn how to lace yourself in with this step by step video!

 - You might notice changes to your appetite and you'll be less likely to overeat while wearing your corset.
 We encourage small, frequent meals throughout the day instead of 3 traditional meals.